William Adams (Master of Pembroke)

-William Adams (17 August 1706 in Shrewsbury, England – 13 February 1789) was Fellow and Master of Pembroke College, Oxford.
+William Adams (17 August 1706 in Shrewsbury, England – 13 January 1789 in Gloucester, England) was Fellow and Master of Pembroke College, Oxford.

 Early years and education

 Adams was born at Shrewsbury on 17 August 1706 and baptised at St Chad's Church, Shrewsbury, on 3 September 1706.
 He was from an old Shropshire and Shrewsbury family, the eldest son of John Adams and Elizabeth Jorden.

 He may have attended Shrewsbury School before being educated at John Roysse's Free School in Abingdon (now Abingdon School).
 He was at Abingdon from c.1716 until 1720 before he was entered into Pembroke College just before his fourteenth birthday, on 6 August 1720.
 He matriculated at such an early age because he was kin of the co-founder Richard Wightwick.
 He obtained a B.A., 5 June 1724, master's degree, 18 April 1727 and obtained a fellowship in 1723.